Zst0514/Literatures-on-Homomorphic-Encryption/General Resources/README.md

 - [Conference](./Conference.md) contains conferences and journals related to the topic of homomorphic encryption acceleration.
 - [Frameworks & Tools](./Frameworks%20&%20Tools) introduce several useful tools and frameworks for homomorphic encryption implementations and experiments.
-- [Learning materials](./Learning%20Materials) include learning materials on homomorphic encryption, such as books, blogs and courses etc.